Windsor Festival International String Competition

 The Windsor Festival International String Competition is a music competition held in the United Kingdom for performers of violin, cello, and viola.
 The event is held biennially at Windsor Castle in Windsor.
-It aims to seeks out exceptional young string soloists, and to, through the prize package, launch the winner’s professional career.
+It aims to seek out exceptional young string soloists, and to, through the prize package, launch the winner's professional career.

 History

 In 2008, Windsor Festival launched its International String Competition in honour of Sir Yehudi Menuhin.

+The Windsor Festival International String Competition (WFISC) was inaugurated in 2008 to honor the festival's founder, Sir Yehudi Menuhin.
+Held biennially at Windsor Castle, the competition seeks to identify and support exceptional young string soloists, providing them with opportunities to launch their professional careers.
+Over the years, WFISC has become one of the foremost competitions of its kind, attracting talented violinists, violists, and cellists from around the world.
+Notable past winners include cellist Brian O'Kane (2008), violinist Diana Galvydyte (2009), and cellist Andrew Byun (2024).

 Competition format

 The first round is judged by submission of a video, and eight candidates out of around 200 applicants proceed through to the live rounds in Windsor, UK.
 The Semi-finals see each competitor perform a 45-minute public recital.
 Three go through to the Final round, where they compete by playing a 25-minute public recital in front of an audience in the Waterloo Chamber of the Windsor Castle.
 Prizes are presented by Festival Patron, HRH The Earl of Wessex.

 In 2019 the number of accepted Semi-finalists increased from eight to twelve candidates.
-In 2021 with the global Covid-19 pandemic restricting travel across the world the competition was held virtually.
+In 2021 with the global COVID-19 pandemic restricting travel across the world the competition was held virtually.